 Here is peroperative photograph taken during surgery.

-The fracture united within 6 weeks and patient achieved almost full range of motion of elbow.
+The fracture united within 6 weeks and the patient achieved an almost full range of motion of the elbow.

 Image 41 – Minimally Displaced Fracture of Olecranon